 ICYMI: Strategies to Increase Sustainer Donations

 In our last post, we shared NextAfter’s strategies to increase year-end giving.
 This time, we’ll take a look at their research-proven tips for increasing sustainer donations.
 The following recommendations are based on NextAfter’s years of benchmarking research into online giving, including “mystery donor” studies of the online giving experience of 56 PBS stations in 2019 and 70 public radio stations in 2020.
-Their findings related to sustainer donations are listed below, and you can watch the full webinar here.
+Their findings related to sustainer donations are listed below.

 Tabbed Layouts with Tailored Messaging Increase Recurring Donations